stuy-tetrabyte/graduation-req-tracker/README.md

 - `y` when asked to disable remote access to root
 - `y` when asked to remove test database and access to the test database
 - `y` when asked to reload the privelege table

+If the pip install fails, try to upgrade pip: `sudo pip install --upgrade pip` and run the pip install again.

 ## Setting up a Vagrant Box for a development environment